scities/metro-atlas_2014/README.md

 Data tabulation geographical levels for the 2014 US Census:

-* US boudaries (us)
-* MSA boundaries (msa)
 * Census Block Groups boundaries (blockgroups)
 * Census Tracts boundaries (tracts)
 * Counties boundaries (countries)

-## Future features

-The following features are obtained from the 2010 TIGER/Lines shapefiles and cut using the 2000 boundaries.
-Considering the conversion of 2000 TIGER/Lines files to shapefiles.

-* Roads
-* Water
-* Landmarks

 ## Use